tripti-gupta700/adobe_round1a/approach_explanation.md

-Here's how I solved the heading detection task:
+This document outlines the thought process and implementation steps followed to solve the heading detection challenge from Adobe’s Summer Internship Hackathon Round 1A.

 ## Understanding the Problem